Why do councils operate cemeteries and crematoria?

 We have undertaken many business and strategic planning projects for a range of local government businesses including cemetery and crematoria operations.
 These projects have given us a unique insight into regional cemetery and crematoria operations, trends within the broader industry and knowledge of the legislation.
 Our services can be tailored to projects big and small, from timely advice on strategic directions to detailed analysis on site specific issues such as master planning.
 We work closely with our clients in the specific circumstances of the project.

-For more information about planning for your cemetery or crematoria facilities, please contact Steve or Emma on:
+For more information about planning for your cemetery or crematoria facilities, please contact Steve on: